VictorAlbertos/RxCache/README.md

         Observable<List<Mock>> getMocksPaginate(Observable<List<Mock>> oMocks, DynamicKey page);

-        Observable<List<Mock>> getMocksPaginateEvictCachePerPage(Observable<List<Mock>> oMocks, DynamicKey page, EvictDynamicKey evictPage);
+        Observable<List<Mock>> getMocksPaginateEvictPerPage(Observable<List<Mock>> oMocks, DynamicKey page, EvictDynamicKey evictPage);
 }
 ```

-RxCache accepts as argument a set of classes to indicate how the provider will be handled the cached data:
+RxCache accepts as argument a set of classes to indicate how the provider need to handle the cached data:

 * Observable is the only object required to create a provider.
 Observable type must be equal to the one specified by the returning value of the provider.
 * [@LifeCache](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/LifeCache.java) sets the amount of time before the data would be evicted.
 If @LifeCache is not supplied, the data will be never evicted unless it is required explicitly using [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java), [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) or [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) .